 - A more mundane explanation is that Super Bowl teams, win or lose, are often raided for their talent (coaches and players) in the off season, and the fact that they have played more games than non-playoff teams contribute to more injuries the following year.
 There's also a tendency for star players considering retirement to do so after a Super Bowl to go out on a high note, meaning they won't be back to play another season.
 A good example of this is the 2013 Ravens, who, after winning the Super Bowl the previous year, parted way with 8 startersnote , including star linebacker Ray Lewis who had been with the team since the beginning.
 The 2013 Ravens then limped through the season before losing their last chance at a wild-card berth with a loss to the Bengals in the final regular season game.

-- Every team who has existed in Super Bowl history (Including teams who changed names such as the Houston Oilers becoming the Tennessee Titans) has at least made it to the Super Bowl, except for four: The Detroit Lions, Cleveland Browns, Houston Texans, and Jacksonville Jaguars.
+- Every team who has existed in Super Bowl history (Including teams who changed names such as the Houston Oilers becoming the Tennessee Titans) has at least made it to the Super Bowl, except for four: The Detroit Lions (the only NFC team as of 2017), Cleveland Browns, Houston Texans, and Jacksonville Jaguars.
 There seems to be a curse in place on these teams that prevents them from even getting to the Super Bowl in the first place.
 The Jaguars and Texans can be excused since they are less than 20 years old and are generally decent playing teams, but the Lions and Browns are long-runners who have become infamous for never being able to make their way to the top.
 An explanation may be that these 4 franchises have rarely, if ever, had elite quarterback play in the Super Bowl era.
 Indeed, these 4 teams have historically been built around running games, not passing.

 - To add insult to injury for the Cleveland Browns, the Baltimore Ravens won the Super Bowl in 2001.
 Five years prior, the Ravens were known as the Cleveland Browns (the current incarnation of the Browns is an expansion team from 1999, although it owns the pre-relocation history of the original Browns).
 Much of the front office personnel with the Ravens at the time of their victory was with the team when they were the Browns.